Early Childhood (K – 2)

 High School (9 – 12)

-Our high school level activities are appropriate for a number of courses including Biology, Environmental Science (Honors, AP, IB), World History, Economics, AP Human Geography, and Global Issues.
+Our high school level activities are appropriate for a number of courses including Biology, Environmental Science (Honors, AP, IB), World History, Economics, World Geography, AP Human Geography, and Global Issues.
 We customize workshop agendas for specific courses.
 In addition to the topics covered in the middle grades, our high school level workshops include more depth on specific issues and include current information on global trends and national/international policies.
 Presented activities may address some of these topics: the demographic transition and demographic differences worldwide, poverty and wealth distribution, global public health trends, community/societal decision making, family planning programs worldwide, climate change, gender equity, social justice, and human impacts on specific ecosystems.